YasserIsmail/Localization/README.md

-## Read the non georeferenced image
+## Read the non-georeferenced image

 ```python